oeway/pyotritonclient/README.md

-# Slim Triton HTTP Client
+# Triton HTTP Client for Pyodide

 A Pyodide python http client library and utilities for communicating with Triton Inference Server (based on tritonclient from NVIDIA).